 05.0 Demonstrate mathematics knowledge and skills. - The students will be able to: 05.01 Identify math skills as it applies to grooming and salon services.
 05.02 Demonstrate knowledge of arithmetic operations.
 05.03 Analyze and apply data and measurements to solve problems and interpret documents.
+05.04 Construct charts/tables/graphs using functions and data.
 06.0 Demonstrate science knowledge and skills. - The students will be able to: 06.01 Discuss the role of creativity in constructing scientific questions, methods and explanations.
 06.02 Formulate scientifically investigable questions, construct investigations, collect and evaluate data, and develop scientific recommendations based on findings.
 06.03 Identify science as it applies to decontamination and infection control.
 06.04 Identify chemistry as it applies to products used in the salon.
 06.05 Identify science as it applies to anatomy and physiology.
 06.06 Identify science as it applies to electricity and light therapy to perform appropriate treatment.
-07.0 Explain the importance of employability skill and entrepreneurship skills The students will be able to: 07.01 Identify and demonstrate positive work behaviors needed to be employable.
-07.02 Develop personal career plan that includes goals, objectives, and strategies.
+07.0 Explain the importance of employability skill and entrepreneurship skills. - The students will be able to: 07.01 Identify and demonstrate positive work behaviors needed to be employable.
+07.02 Develop personal career plan that includes goals, objectives, and strategies to include re-booking clients to maintain and grow your business.
 07.03 Examine licensing, certification, and industry credentialing requirements.
-07.04 Maintain a career portfolio to document knowledge, skills, and experience.
+07.04 Maintain a career portfolio, including digital portfolio to document knowledge, skills, and experience.
 07.05 Evaluate and compare employment opportunities that match career goals.
 07.06 Identify and exhibit traits for retaining employment.
 07.07 Identify opportunities and research requirements for career advancement.
-07.08 Research the benefits of ongoing professional development.
+07.08 Research the benefits of ongoing professional development, in all areas of the field to coincide with the current trends of the industry.
 07.09 Examine and describe entrepreneurship opportunities as a career planning option.

 07.10 Project a professional image.

-07.11 Work individually v and cooperatively as a member of a a homogenous or culturally diverse team. ,

-07.12 Utilize communication skills applicable to the industry.
+07.11 Work individually and cooperatively as a member of a homogenous or culturally diverse team.
+07.12 Utilize proper verbal and written communication skills applicable to the clients, product knowledge, co-workers, and business professionals in the industry.
 07.13 Balance personal and professional life.
 07.14 Use and conserve resources and energy.
 07.15 Define entrepreneurship-management skills.
 07.16 Describe the importance of entrepreneurship to the American economy.
 07.17 List the advantages and disadvantages of business ownership.
 07.18 Identify the risks involved in ownership of a business.
 07.19 Identify the necessary personal characteristics of a successful entrepreneur.
 07.20 Identify the business skills needed to operate a small business efficiently and effectively.

-08.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - The students will be able to:

-08.01 Employ leadership skills to accomplish organizational goals and objectives.
+08.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives The students will be able to: 08.01 Employ leadership skills to accomplish individual and organizational goals including tracking, monitoring, and re-evaluation of goals and objectives.
 08.02 Establish and maintain effective working relationships with others in order to accomplish objectives and tasks.
 08.03 Conduct and participate in meetings to accomplish work tasks.
 08.04 Employ mentoring skills to inspire and teach others.

-09.0 Demonstrate personal money-management concepts, procedures, and strategies. - The students will be able to:

-09.01 Identify and describe the services and legal responsibilities of financial institutions.
+09.0 Demonstrate personal money-management concepts, procedures, and strategies. - The students will be able to: 09.01 Identify and describe the services and legal responsibilities of financial institutions.
 09.02 Describe the effect of money management on personal and career goals.
 09.03 Develop a personal budget and financial goals.

-10.0 Describe the importance of professional ethics and legal responsibilities. - The students will be able to:

-10.01 Demonstrate working knowledge of Florida Law, Chapter 477.
+10.0 Describe the importance of professional ethics and legal responsibilities. - The students will be able to: 10.01 Demonstrate working knowledge of current Florida Law, Chapter 477.